rikulova/Hangman/README.md

 # Hangman
-An implementation of Hangman in Ruby as a project for The Odin Project.
+An implementation of Hangman in Ruby